What it is

 ### Step 1a: Name, language, and the online search offer

 Ask: "What's your name?
-And what language do you prefer for notes and
+And what language should this vault speak?

-communication?
-(I can work in any language, bilingual vaults are fine.)"
+I can work in any language.
+Mixed vaults are normal and work well:

 After getting their name, immediately offer: